-While many of these issues are addressed as the naturally arise from the material being learned (e.g. the ethical implications of altering DNA, the role of antibiotic overuse contributing to "superbugs", the interactions of species on each others' survival) we did seek to explicitly connect learning to societal problems or issues.
+While many of these issues are addressed as they naturally arise from the material being learned (e.g. the ethical implications of altering DNA, the role of antibiotic overuse contributing to "superbugs", the interactions of species on each other's survival) we did seek to explicitly connect learning to societal problems or issues.